bartobri/mrrcrypt/README.md

 MrrCrypt
 ========

-MrrCrypt is a simple command-line tool for encrypting and decrypting data using an adaptive mirror field algorithm.
+The goal of MrrCrypt is to provide a simple command-line tool for encrypting and decrypting data using an adaptive mirror field algorithm.

 *Adaptive Mirror Field Animation:*